neshyraj/diffusion-on-networks/README.md

 householdcharacteristics - characteristics such as caste, religion, leader status etc. for each of the households across all villages

+process - import and prepare data for analysis by reformatting, creating networks and setting network attributes

 processing and plot - imports data and converts to igraph objects for analysis and computations. does plotting for visualization

 variationinfo - calculates variation of information after rewiring and plots to check for robustness of communities